Research suggests that 90 per cent of women leave it too late to freeze eggs

 In fact, many fertility experts have said that women should start considering egg freezing between the age of 28 and 35, in order to give themselves the best odds of conception down the line.

-According to the Telegraph of the 1,173 egg freezing cycles that took place in the United Kingdom in 2016, only 32 per cent of cases involved women aged 35 or less.
+An article written by the Telegraph in 2018 revealed that of the 1,173 egg freezing cycles that took place in the United Kingdom in 2016, only 32 per cent of cases involved women aged 35 or less.

 While doctors recommend egg freezing in our late twenties, is it something that most of us will really do?